rpm-software-management/dnf-plugins-core/doc/builddep.rst

 ``dnf builddep foobar-1.0-1.src.rpm``
     Install the needed build requirements, defined in the foobar-1.0-1.src.rpm file.

+``dnf builddep foobar-1.0-1``
+    Look up foobar-1.0-1 in enabled repositories and install build requirements for its source rpm.

 ``dnf builddep -D 'scl python27' python-foobar.spec``
     Install the needed build requirements for the python27 SCL version of python-foobar.